jrkarmau/Ohjelmointi_1-harjoitustyo/README.md

 To play this game you need to install Jypeli https://github.com/Jypeli-JYU/Jypeli and .NET Core 3.1 or newer https://dotnet.microsoft.com/en-us/download/dotnet/3.1.

-Still I cannot guarantee this will work on other computer than mine.
+I cannot guarantee this will work on other computer than mine.
 Here is awesome gameplay videos so you don't have to leave empthy handed:
 (Game playing experience is a lot smoother than shown in these gifs.)